Dentist vs Orthodontist vs Oral Surgeon Salary: Who Earns More? (2026 Data)

 • Total Timeline: 12-15 years (4-year Bachelor's + 4-year Dental School + 4-6 year OMS Residency).
 Many programs are dual-degree (DDS/MD), requiring medical school and a year of general surgery residency.

-• Key Training: The most extensive surgical training.
+• Key Training: Extensive surgical training.
 Procedures include complex extractions (wisdom teeth), dental implants, corrective jaw surgery, facial trauma repair, and treatment of oral pathology.

 • Licensing: Dental license, state medical license (if MD obtained), and board certification in OMS.